 The work was born from the artist’s sense of discomfort and unease with the way images of violence and displacement are consumed today, usually in endless news cycles.

 Introspection is a striking, immersive experiential artwork.
 The work leaves many viewers moved and affected, whilst inspiring them to take action in their own lives.

 Ironically Introspection was asking people to introspect and think about the future for our children.
-It was an immersive 360 degrees installation, in which a combination of audio clips from the news, as well as ambient sounds were used to create an intense, immersive experience.
-The journey through this experience began with sound, moving to the visual realm with a 360 degree projection of torrential fiery rain which was washed away by a cacophony of butterflies that flooded the screen, symbolizing the final liberation of the departed souls.
-Using fragments of audio clips from newsreels combined with ambient sounds and motion sensor technology, Introspection created a highly visceral experience which was conceptualized to push the audience into a contemplative space.
+It was an immersive 360 degrees installation, in which a combination of audio clips from the news, as well as ambient sounds, were used to create an intense, immersive experience.
+The journey through this experience began with sound, moving to the visual realm with a 360-degree projection of torrential fiery rain which was washed away by a cacophony of butterflies that flooded the screen, symbolizing the final liberation of the departed souls.
+Using fragments of audio clips from newsreels combined with ambient sounds and motion sensor technology, Introspection created a highly visceral experience that was conceptualized to push the audience into a contemplative space.

 Today this is so relevant, it’s a time for humanity to stop and think, where is all this future going….what have we done, be it climate, be it violence, be it our way of life.

 This world has now evolved.
 The sound bite evolved to include all of our points for Introspection for humanity as a whole.
 There is just One World, what do YOU want it to be!